-Our college endeavours to ensure that we do our utmost to employ 'safe' staff by following the guidance in Keeping Children Safe in Education 2023 together with the LSCPB and the college's individual procedures, including keeping an up to date Single Central Register.
-The Vice Principal (Curriculum and Quality) and Human Resources have oversight of the single Central Record.
+Our college endeavours to ensure that we do our utmost to employ 'safe' staff by following the guidance in Keeping Children Safe in Education 2024 together with the LSCPB and the college's individual procedures, including keeping an up to date Single Central Register.
+The Assistant Principal for Staffing and Human Resources have oversight of the single Central Record.